TikTok Analytics – Basics and Most Important Features (2025)

 • Top locations of the viewers who have watched the video

-All these stats can help you decide what types of videos people like most and what types of videos are less interesting.
+All these statistics can help you identify which types of videos people prefer and which types are less engaging.

-Additionally, audience territories can also be a valuable piece of information since then you’ll be able to, perhaps, create content dedicated specifically to that country or city.
+Additionally, audience territories can offer valuable insights, enabling you to create content specifically tailored to that country or city.

 Step 1